-Gas Line Road (7) continues all the way down to the bottom of the park via an almost invisible route through brambles, blow downs, and a sea of zesty, sweet Lemon Balm.
+Gas Line Road continues all the way down to the bottom of the park via an almost invisible route through brambles, blow downs, and a zesty sea of Lemon Balm.
 (Stinging Nettle is the spitting image of Lemon Balm to the untrained eye, so don’t grab anything and smell it unless you’re absolutely sure.)
-The very last five hundred feet or so of road is an obvious cutbank into basalt cliffs and has remnants of low concrete posts where a wooden safety railing used to be.
-Thanks for walking part of the way and picking blackberries with me, Walter, you are a fantastic conversationalist and hiking partner!
+The last five hundred yards or so of road is an obvious cutbank into the basalt cliffs above and has remnants of concrete posts where a wooden safety railing used to be.

-The shortest and sweetest firelane in all of Forest Park also seems to have the most slugs–it’s like a slug roundup.
+The shortest and sweetest firelane in all of Forest Park also seems to have the most slugs–it’s like Slugtopia.
 The flanks of this quiet, out of the way trail are blanketed with Piggyback Plant (right), the most I’ve seen anywhere.
-It meanders from an access gate 0.1 mile above the Wildwood Trail parking lot on NW Germantown Road down to an obvious intersection with Wildwood Trail and a burbling creek.
-8-18-11 Firelane #9 430′ elevation gain, 1.3 miles RT (Foot traffic only)
+It meanders from an access gate 0.1 mile above the Wildwood Trail parking lot on NW Germantown Road down to an obvious intersection with Wildwood Trail and a tiny burbling creek.
+8-18-11 Firelane #9 430′ elevation gain, 1.3 miles RT (FOOT TRAFFIC ONLY)

 8-30-11 Firelane #10 790′ elevation gain, 3+ miles RT